Racine house fire displaces family of four, causes $85k in damage

 RACINE — An accidental house fire Thursday night displaced a family of four on Racine's South side and caused an estimated $85,000 in damage, the Racine Fire Department reported.

-At approximately 10:47 p.m., Racine fire crews responded to a house fire at 2060 Deane Blvd.
-Three adults and a 12 year-old girl had exited the home on their own.
+At approximately 10:47 p.m.
+Thursday, Racine fire crews responded to a house fire at 2060 Deane Blvd.
+Three adults and a 12 year-old girl had exited the home on their own, fire officals said.

 Fire crews entered the home and encountered heavy fire on the second floor.
 Fire had entered the walls and attic.
 It took firefighters just over half an hour to stop fire loss.